avapolzin/X-rayLCs/README.md

 ***
 ***
 # `xraydlps`
 Additionally, we offer `xraydlps`, a small python package to help with plotting/classification of X-ray light curves in the DLPS.
-If you use this package, please cite Polzin et al., submitted and the package (via Zenodo above).
+If you use this package, please cite Polzin et al., submitted and the package itself (via Zenodo above).

 To download and install,
 ```bash